holos-run/holos/doc/md/api/core.md

 <a name="Validator"></a>
 ## type Validator {#Validator}

 Validator validates files.
 Useful to validate an [Artifact](<#Artifact>) prior to writing it out to the final destination.
-Validators may be executed concurrently.
+Holos may execute validators concurrently.
+See the [validators](<https://holos.run/docs/v1alpha5/tutorial/validators/>) tutorial for an end to end example.

 ```go
 type Validator struct {